 Explore our Curriculum

 The Middle School science program is designed to encourage wonder, teach scientific skills, and facilitate experiment-based inquiry and the engineering design process while exploring a broad range of topics within the earth, life, chemical, and physical sciences.
-In everything we do, the emphasis is placed on helping students make meaningful connections between the material learned in class and the world around them.

 Middle School drama and speech courses are designed to give students opportunities to explore basic communication and presentation skills.
 Course work provides opportunities to explore different modes of self-expression related to public speaking and drama in an environment in which the student feels challenged, yet safe and encouraged.
 Classes impart useful information and provide a forum for presentations, discussions, and peer critiques designed to broaden the students’ intellectual understanding and appreciation of the art form involved.